What is Summoning?

 Character Eligibility

-To use a Kijikaiaku or Subtalleon in a summon, you must have completed at least one art or literature piece featuring that character.
-The artwork must meet specific standards: it needs to be a fullbody piece with color, created for a prompt or activity rather than general art, and cannot be a rough sketch with visible guidelines. halfbodies do not qualify for summoning eligibility.
+To use a Kijikaiaku or Subtalleon in a summon, you must have completed at least one art or literature piece featuring that character, created for a prompt or activity rather than general art/literature.

 Summoning Limits

 You can include up to 5 Subtalleons and/or Kijikaiaku in a single summon.
 Each character can only participate in summoning a maximum of 4 times per month, regardless of their cooldown.
 Subtalleons and Kijikaiaku cooldowns depend on their individual stamina stats, active boosts, and equipped items.
+Check the character's page in the description under their stats for specific cooldown information.

 Centaurians have a fixed 1-week cooldown period for their breeding.